yannisandre/GameOfLife-Yannis_Andre_CDOF5/README.md

 This repo contains a reproduction of the famous game of life by conway coded in python

 ### Prerequisites
-- install python on your OS
+- install python on your OS (version 3.6 or higher)
 - install git on your OS

+### Requirements
+- Operating System: Windows, macOS, or Linux
+- Python 3.6 or higher
+- Git

 ## Getting Started
 - clone this repo on your local machine (git clone ..)